Aishwarya-HM/BYTE_CRAFTERS_file/README.md

 # Introduction 👋
 - Project Objective: The objective of our project is to investigate data analysis techniques, propose a model for uncovering sleep and lifestyle patterns, identify factors contributing to stress, and provide strategies for improved stress management and overall health.

-- Factors considered: Using diverse Machine learning techniques,Python Libraries like Scikit-learn ,numpy,pandas and Web Application using Streamlit, LLM(Langchain,cTransformers).
+- Factors considered: Using diverse Machine learning techniques,Python Libraries like Scikit-learn ,numpy,pandas and Web Application using Streamlit, LLM(Langchain,cTransformers) and ALTAIR RAPID MINER for Data Visualization and Analysis.

 - Expected Outcomes: Accurate modeling of sleep and lifestyle patterns to identify stress factors.
 Development of a real-time application providing insights and recommendations for better health management.